Advertiser Disclosure

 What is an Adjustable Rate Mortgage?

 Adjustable-rate mortgages (ARMs) come with fluctuating interest rates.
 In most cases, you’ll start off with a lower interest rate than a fixed-rate mortgage, but only for a set period, known as the introductory period.
-Once this window ends, you’ll get an interest rate that adjusts with market conditions or based on the index it’s connected to.
+Once this window ends, you’ll get an interest rate that adjusts with market conditions or is based on the index to which it’s connected.

 How ARMs Work